dfki-in-sec/prompt-collection/README.md

 # prompt-collection
-Repositiory for collection of prompts to be used in LLMs
+Repository for collection of prompts to be used in LLMs